pnjun/UrsaPQ-Manager/Docs/Data Analysis Service.md

-"Data_DOOCS_LASER" : DOOCS address of laser trace "Data_FilterTau"   : default value for low pass tau, "Data_SlicePeriod" : rep rate of FEL in samples (float beacuse FLASH and ADC are not in sync), "Data_SliceSize"   : lenght of a single shot in samples "Data_SliceOffset" : samples to skip before starting slicing (time zero setting), "Data_SkipSlices"    : slices to skip at the beginning of each bunch train: must be even, "Data_SkipSlicesEnd" : slices to skip at the end of each bunch train: must be even
+"Data_DOOCS_LASER" : DOOCS address of laser trace "Data_FilterTau"   : default value for low pass tau, "Data_SlicePeriod" : rep rate of FEL in samples (float beacuse FLASH and ADC are not in sync), "Data_SliceSize"   : lenght of a single shot in samples (longer values give more low ekin data) "Data_SliceOffset" : samples to skip before starting slicing (use for time zero on single shot traces), "Data_SkipSlices"    : slices to skip at the beginning of each bunch train: must be even, "Data_SkipSlicesEnd" : slices to skip at the end of each bunch train: must be even
 "Data_GmdNorm"       : set to 1 to use gmd normalization (long time trends only, not shot to shot)  ** NOT WORKING **